-Upstairs, Hicks says, was a rooming house.
-"The doors still have numbers on them," he says.
+Upstairs was a rooming house and the doors still have numbers on them.
 Nowadays, the space is reserved for storage for the bar.

 Interestingly, there is a 1940s-era addition on the back, built atop what Regano says was a beer garden and she can show you were the exit out to the garden was at the back of the bar.
 But look outside and you’ll see that the 1890 foundation sits below the addition.
 Old photographs confirm that the rusticated stone foundation was there as a base for the beer garden.

-Regano has agreed to show me the basement and when she appears, I can't help but wonder how one gets down there.
-In old photos, it's clear there was an exterior staircase down, on Astor Street, just left of the main entrance.
-But that's been filled in.
+Regano has agreed to show me the basement and I can’t help but wonder how one gets down there.
+In old photos, it’s clear there was an exterior staircase down, on Astor Street, just left of the main entrance, but that’s been filled in.

-No, Hicks walks out from behind the bar and lifts up a panel in the floor that now covers what was once the interior staircase to the basement.
+Now you have to lift up a panel in the floor that covers what was once the interior staircase to the basement.
 The steps are original and at the bottom there are storage spaces and what looks like a coal scuttle beneath the main entry to the bar.

 But these spaces are relatively small, and I don’t see any signs of a tunnel under Brady Street.
 Regano debunks this myth, saying in nearly 50 years in the bar, she’s never seen or heard of any tunnels leading out of the basement.